How do taxes work for hosts?

 In some locations, Airbnb hosts may have a collect and remit feature available to handle occupancy tax.
 Hosts should not collect occupancy taxes separately for those jurisdictions.

-If your country of residence is part of the European Union or China, you may need to assess Value Added Tax (VAT) on the services you provide.
+If your country of residence is part of the European Union, Latin America, China, or South Korea, you may need to assess value added tax (VAT) on the services you provide.
 We encourage you to consult a tax advisor in your jurisdiction for more insight or if you need assistance assessing VAT on the services you provide.

-Additionally, Airbnb is required to collect VAT on its service fees in countries that tax Electronically Supplied Services.
-Currently, that includes all countries in the EU, Switzerland, Norway, Iceland, South Africa, and Albania.
+Additionally, Airbnb is required to collect VAT on its service fees in countries that tax electronically supplied services.
+Currently, that includes all countries in the EU, Albania, Chile, Colombia, Iceland, Mexico, Norway, Saudi Arabia, South Africa, Switzerland, and Uruguay.

 Airbnb is also required to collect VAT on its service fees from all users who contract with Airbnb China.

-As for Japanese consumption taxes (JCT), please refer to What is VAT and how does it apply to me?.
+For info on Japanese consumption taxes (JCT), refer to What is VAT and how does it apply to me?.